View Previous Blog — Trust God Like Children Trusts Their Father's

 How to patiently endure people & tough times

-Long-suffering is being able to be patient despite troubles caused by other people (Galatians 5:22-23).
+Long-suffering is the ability to remain patient in the face of difficulties caused by others (Galatians 5:22-23).
 It is being able to endure negative situations for a long time without complaining.

-An attribute of God is to be long-suffering toward us, something we should strive to emulate.
-It is part of His character, and since as believers we take part in His divine nature, we can escape the temptation to act out in anger and instead have patience and self-control (2 Peter 1:4).
+One characteristic of God is His patience towards us, which we should aim to imitate.
+This trait is inherent to His nature, and because we, as believers, share in His divine nature, we can resist the urge and escape the temptation to respond in anger and, instead, have patience and self-control.
+(2 Peter 1:4).

 Our old nature (how we were before we met Christ) can be quick to respond in ways that are not fruitful, but our new nature can respond in ways that's beneficial (Ephesians 4:22-24).
 Whatever we do and however we think should be compatible with Christ's way of thinking and behaving.